-A mostly youthful praise team assembles on the stage, which is a mere eight inches high; the low ceiling allows for little more.
+A mostly youthful praise team assembles on the stage to worship God, which is a mere eight inches high; the low ceiling allows for little more.
 In addition to three who play guitar, there’s one on bass, a drummer, and two backup vocalists.

-We’re encouraged to worship any way we wish, be it to dance, raise our arms, kneel, or even prostrate ourselves.
+We’re encouraged to worship God any way we wish, be it to dance, raise our arms, kneel, or even prostrate ourselves.
 For the second time in the last two weeks, a young child sings loudly and off-key but with unabashed enthusiasm.

 One of the backup vocalist, perhaps in middle school, jumps and dances with abandon as she sings, full of energy and passion and joy.
 With an occasional arm raised heavenward and an effervescent smile of delight, she often looks up as she praises God.

 It’s as if she sees Jesus and is smiling at him.
 Her angelic face ushers me into the presence of God.
 It’s a beautiful thing.